Frequently Asked Questions

 Do I need vaccinations?

 Unless you are planning to go to the beach or the rain forest, the standard vaccinations that you get to work in health care settings are sufficient.
 Yellow fever and Malaria are not a concern in Ibarra, Quito or any of the other higher elevations.
-If you desire to travel extensively in Ecuador you should contact the Health Department or your personal physician to get your vaccinations.
+If you desire to travel extensively in Ecuador you should contact the international travel office at your university or the local Health Department, or your personal physician to get your vaccinations.
 Explain that you need vaccinations for international travel.

 Do I need a visa?

 No, you do not need a visa to visit Ecuador.
-When you go through immigration, they stamp your passport with the date of entry and you are allowed 90 days.
+When you go through immigration, they stamp your passport with the date of entry and you are allowed 90 days(including the day of arrival, even if you arrive at 11:59pm it counts as a whole day).
 If you want an extension beyond the 90 days, it will cost $50 to apply for a visa and $230 to receive it (fees often change, so check for the most recent information).
-Additionally, the process itself can talk a couple of weeks.
+Additionally, the process itself can take a couple of weeks.
 We recommend planning your fieldwork or volunteer experience and traveling within the 90 days, unless you have an extended amount of time to do significant traveling after your time at CRECER.

 I've been looking at online weather reports.
 Does it really rain everyday in Ibarra?